Fever in Children

 What are the symptoms that my child may have a fever?

 Children with fevers may become more uncomfortable as the temperature rises.
-The following
+Along

 Your child may not be as active or talkative as usual.